redis/redis-doc/commands/config get.md

 @description

-The CONFIG GET ommand is used to read the configuration parameters of a running Redis server.
+The `CONFIG GET` command is used to read the configuration parameters of a running Redis server.
 Not all the configuration parameters are supported.
 The symmetric command used to alter the configuration at run time is `CONFIG SET`.